 Looking to create air defence, logistics and peninsula theatre commands: CDS

+The government also decided to create a new Department of Military Affairs (DMA) under the Defence Ministry, which is headed by the CDS as its secretary.
+Rawat said that in the DMA, total six joint secretaries - four from the armed forces and two from the civil services - are working.

-The CDS said there should be an integrated logistics command.
-"There is a great scope of logistics issues being integrated," Rawat said.
+He said there should be an integrated logistics command.
+"There is a great scope of logistics issues being integrated," the CDS said.

 Giving the example of medical resources, Rawat said among all three services, surpluses and deficiencies need to be better managed so that the doctors are neither overworked nor underutilised.
 Rawat also said there is a need for a peninsula command, which would be with the Navy.